Skip to main content

 ArticleFebruary 26, 2026

-Acoustic Panels vs. Soundproofing: Why Egg Cartons Don't Work
+Acoustic Panels: Why They Don't Work

 Is your neighbor's TV still loud through your 'soundproof' foam?
-We explain the difference between 'Absorption' and 'Blocking' and why those 12-packs of foam panels are a bad investment for quiet.
+We explain the difference between 'Absorption' and 'Blocking' and why those 12-packs of foam panels are a bad investment for quiet →

 Read Morearrow_forward